 If you’re asking “how much muscle can I gain in a month?” then the chances are you’d like an exact answer with some figures, and research to back it up.

-The good news is that we can give you exactly those things, along with some effective, fast muscle-building strategies, which will help you to bulk up as much as possible in a month.
+The good news is that I can give you exactly those things, along with some effective, fast muscle-building strategies, which will help you to bulk up as much as possible in a month.

-So read on, and we’ll do our best to answer this deceptively complex question.
+So read on, and I’ll do my best to answer this deceptively complex question.